JackFZJ/Warehouse/README.md

 - 👋 Hi, I’m @JackFZJ
 - 👀 I’m interested in python ,java and deeplearning.
-- 🌱 I’m currently learning yolo based on python.
+- 🌱 I’m currently learning JavaWeb.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :email:1678569103@qq.com. 😎